mauryavishal93/CursorAI-DotsandBoxes/README.md

 ### 🎲 Dice System
 - Roll dice at the start of each turn to determine lines you can draw
-- Dice values 1-5: Draw that many lines during your turn
+- Dice values 1-6: Draw that many lines during your turn
-- Rolling a 6: Grants a "Special Line" that can be used anytime
-- Special Line: Can be used even when you run out of regular lines
+- Special Line: Granted only when you roll a 1 and there are more than 5 boxes left on the board
+- Special Line End: When there are exactly 5 boxes left and you roll a 1, special lines are no longer granted
+- No Special Line: No special line is granted for dice roll 1 if 4 or fewer boxes are left, or for any other dice value (2-6)

 ### 🎨 Enhanced Gameplay
 - **Smooth Line Drawing**: Click and drag to draw lines smoothly